gigcodes/erp/documentation/ScrappedProduct.md

         - `category` ,
         - `validated` ,
         - `validation_result` (Whole Validation Result is saved here)
+4. ### Saving Scrapper Request
+	- check if scraper of same id have records with same day , then update the end time,request_sent and request_failed otherwise it's create new entry in `scrap_request_histories` table
 4. ### After saving product in Scrapped Product we send it to ProductsCreator::createProduct to create Product
 	- **4.1 Search For Supplier, If Supplier is not found Error Log Is Generated For Product**
+	- **4.1 Get Supplier Language Details If Found Then Google Traslation Can Translate Data And Assign To Scraped Product**
 	- **4.2 formatPrices :**
 		- 4.2.1) price_eur => Main Price From Product
 		- 4.2.2) price_inr => Based on Product Brand Price is converted to INR using euro_to_inr field , if brand euro_to_inr is not present then it will take default value from Setting::get('euro_to_inr') so price will be ( Main Price From Product * euro_to_inr )